 - Apps can sometime be slow to connect.

-CyberGhost gives you a 3,173 servers-strong network scattered across 61 countries.
+CyberGhost gives you over 5,500 servers in 80 countries to choose from.
 With best-of-the-best 256-bit AES encryption, connection guard, kill switch, ad blocker, and online tracking blocker, they’ll keep you private and safe.
 And their immaculate logging policy protects you even further: they don’t record anything but anonymous login events once a day on unusual users – and they don’t even know your email address, making them double-blind to your online activity.

 But despite strong encryption and an incredible zero-logging policy, CyberGhost remains excellent for one thing: their ease of use.
 A colorful, minimalist display greets, soon followed by 6 simple profiles, preconfigured with the best settings for some common use-cases.
 Their titles give clues to what they’re best suited for: Surf Anonymously, Unblock Streaming, Protect my WiFi connection, Torrent Anonymously, Unblock Basic Websites, and Choose my VPN server.